 This study revolves around the Social Responsibility Theory of the press.
 The social responsibility theory emerged as a result of the activities of the Hutchinson Commission on Freedom of the Press, set up in the United States of America in 1947, to re-evaluate press freedom in the libertarian system.
 According to McQuail (2000), this theory reconciles individual freedom and media obligation to the society.
+(Callahan, 2009), states that the theory has the following principles amongst others: The media should accept and fulfill certain obligations to the society; these obligations are to be met by setting high or professional standards of in formativeness, truth, accuracy, and balance, etc. The media is to be as free as possible but unlike libertarianism, the freedom is not absolute.
+The media have a right to criticize government but they have a responsibility of preserving democracy by properly informing the public and by responding to society's interest and needs.

 Social responsibility is ethics that guide any action, be it in media or other organizations that put an obligation towards environment, society, culture and economy.
 The media like any other sector should not harm, but should promote environment and socio-cultural aspects in relation to the economy of the place.
 Social Responsibility theory of mass media is relatively a new concept which started in the mid-20th century and is used mostly by developing and least developed countries.
+The theory started from Europe and took a shape with the Commission on the Freedom of Press that happened in United States in 1949.
+The model was designed formally by Siebert, Peterson and Schramm in 1956 in their book.
+It encourages total freedom to press and no censorship, but it should be regulated according to social responsibilities and external controls.
+Content is also filtered through public obligation and interference.